the-laurel/chain-proposals/conferences/HackAtom2022.md

 - move an asset from one chain to another: inter-chain (limited to 2 chains)
 - transfer an asset to one owner to another on the same chain: localized
 -

+### Forwarding View and Pure Calls

+- by IBC
+- by wallet